Is JinkoSolar Holding Co. Ltd. (JKS) a good stock to buy now?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -17.11% loss in the last 1 month and extending the period to 3 months gives it a -35.71%, and is 1.30% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.11% over the week and 9.71% over the month.
+The stock witnessed a -1.59% gain in the last 1 month and extending the period to 3 months gives it a -34.94%, and is -8.44% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.24% over the week and 9.04% over the month.

 JinkoSolar Holding Co.
 Ltd. (JKS) Analyst Forecasts